 We gamers put gameplay, design, and narrative before the game’s visuals.
 But a game having incredible graphics quality is always a good thing to have.
-Developers have and are still pushing visuals quality in video games.
-This year there have been a number of titles that not only pushed the games in terms of gameplay design and narrative but also in graphics quality. o here we are and I will be picking 10 of the most visually impressive games of 2019.
+Developers have and are still pushing visual quality in video games.
+This year there have been several titles that not only pushed the games in terms of gameplay design and narrative but also in graphics quality. o here we are, and I will pick 12 of the most visually impressive games of 2019.

-The process of selection is very simple, the games listed are in no particular order as every game has its strengths and weaknesses visually.
-Also, the games listed will be the ones that have launched in 2019.
+The selection process is straightforward; the games listed are in no particular order, as every game visually has its strengths and weaknesses.
+Also, the games listed will be the ones that launched in 2019.

 Most Visually Impressive Games 2019

 We won’t be adding games like Death Stranding and Doom Eternal as they are yet to release.
 Also, the game’s critical reception doesn’t matter as long as it features incredible visual quality.
-With that out of the way, let’s begin our 10 most visually impressive games of 2019.
+With that out, let’s begin our 10 most visually impressive games of 2019.

 After a series of misfires, Ace Combat 7: Skies Unknown is a return to form for the franchise.
 The game features fluid 60 FPS gameplay and plays incredibly well.
 However, that’s not what I am here to discuss.

 Like Days Gone, Ace Combat 7: Skies Unknown is also developed using Unreal Engine 4.
 The game will bring tears to your eyes with its sheer beauty.
 The way rain droplets slide over the cockpit, and the inside of the cockpit has some incredible attention to detail.

 What’s most impressive are the clouds in Ace Combat 7: Skies Unknown.
 The particle effects for the clouds in the game are just too realistic.
 If you have played the game, then you know what I am talking about, that feeling when you enter a thick cluster of dark rain clouds, it’s indescribable.